 This course is designed for students who have little or no prior knowledge of the Korean language.
 Students will learn the Korean alphabet and basic grammar.
 Prerequisites: None.

-With equal attention given to speaking, listening, reading, writing, and cultural aspects of the language, students will learn vocabulary, expressions, and varieties of speech styles beyond the basic level.
-Prerequisites: Korean 10A; or consent of instructor.
+With equal attention given to speaking, listening, reading, writing, and cultural aspects of the language, students will further develop their language skills for handling various everyday situations.
+Prerequisites: Korean 1B; or consent of instructor.

-This is an advanced course of reading and textual analysis in various areas including politics, economics, society, and history.
-Both fluency and accuracy will also be emphasized in speaking and writing with the goal of preparing students to conduct independent research in Korean.
+This is an advanced course of reading and textual literary analysis in Korean.
+Advanced reading and writing skills and practice in the use of standard reference tools will also be introduced.
 Prerequisites: Korean 100B or Korean 100BX; or consent of instructor.